 The two hounds have similar characteristics and physical dimensions, they both have muscular legs and straight, even if the American one has a more slender and elongated appearance.

 As for the hair, the'English Foxhound has the fawn coat, red or black on a white base.
-That American instead, it has a coat more closed and harder, but always in different colors.
+That Rainforest instead, it has a coat more closed and harder, but always in different colors.
 They both have an intelligent and lively expression.

 Character